 Relations between Japan and China deteriorated in 2012 when Tokyo "nationalized" some of the islets.

-There have been some improvements in relations between the two countries, which had soured in recent years over theirwartime history
+There have been some improvements in relations between the two countries, which had soured in recent years over their wartime history and territorial rows.

 At around the same time, three Russian battleships entered waters close to what Japan considers its territory, the Defense Ministry said.
 None of the ships violated what Japan considers its territorial waters, it said.